Edonmorina/Edonmorina/README.md

 ## I'm a Student and Developer!!

-- 🔭 I'm currenctly working on a touristic cross-platform mobile application.
+- 🔭 I'm currently working on a touristic cross-platform mobile application.
 - 🌱 I’m currently learning everything (Focusing a little bit more towards mobile).
 - 🥅 2021 Goals: Learn as much as possible.